 What someone is willing to pay or sell for is determined by the psychological and market factors discussed in this article.
-If a buyer thinks the stock is undervalued at the ask price, they will buy, and vice versa.
+If a buyer thinks the stock is undervalued at the asking price, they will buy, and vice versa.
 Generally the difference between the bid and ask price isn’t very large, but if a stock doesn’t have a large trading volume it can be.

-Companies that are a similar size or have a similar valuation can have very different share prices, because the number of shares each company issues can differ greatly.
-Because of different market caps and numbers of liquid shares, share price doesn’t say much about the actual value of the company, and one can’t use share prices to compare companies.
+Companies that are a similar size or have a similar valuation can have very different share prices because the number of shares each company issues can differ greatly.
+Because of different market caps and numbers of liquid shares, the share price doesn’t say much about the actual value of the company, and one can’t use share prices to compare companies.
 However, the share price does reflect what investors currently think the stock of a company is worth.